-Net cash provided by (used in) investing activities was \$45.3 million for the nine months ended March 31, 2017 as compared to \$(849.8) million for the nine months ended March 31, 2016.
+Net cash provided by (used in) investing activities was \$(7.3) million and \$29.1 million for the three months ended September 30, 2017 and 2018, respectively.

-Changes in net cash provided by (used in) investing activities are significantly influenced by the amount of funds held for clients at the end of a reporting period.
-Changes in the amount of funds held for clients from period to period will vary substantially.
-Our payroll processing activities involve the movement of significant funds from the account of an employer to employees and relevant taxing authorities.
-During fiscal 2016 we processed over \$74 billion in payroll transactions.
+Changes in net cash used in investing activities are significantly influenced by the amount of funds held for clients at the end of a reporting period.
+Changes in the amount of funds held for clients from period to period will vary substantially as a result of the timing of payroll and tax obligations due.
+Our payroll processing activities involve the movement of significant funds from accounts of employers to employees and relevant taxing authorities.
+During fiscal 2018, we processed over \$110 billion in payroll transactions.
 Though we debit a client's account prior to any disbursement on its behalf, there is a delay between our payment of amounts due to employees and taxing and other regulatory authorities and when the incoming funds from the client to cover these amounts payable actually clear into our operating accounts.
-We currently have agreements with nine banks to execute ACH and wire transfers to support our client payroll and tax services.
+We currently have agreements with eleven banks to execute ACH and wire transfers to support our client payroll and tax services.
 We believe we have sufficient capacity under these ACH arrangements to handle our transactions for the foreseeable future.
+Fluctuations in the net change in funds held for clients' cash and cash equivalents are also impacted by the timing of purchases and sales and maturities of investments as we invest a portion of the funds held for clients in highly liquid, investment-grade marketable securities.
+Beginning in July 2018, we also began investing portions of our excess cash in marketable securities.

-Excluding the net change in funds held for clients, our net cash used in investing activities was \$24.0 million for the nine months ended March 31, 2017 as compared to \$18.0 million for the nine months ended March 31, 2016.
-The change in net cash used in investing activities was primarily due to higher capitalized internal-use software costs and increased purchases of property and equipment.
+Excluding the net change in funds held for clients' cash and cash equivalents and purchases and proceeds from sales and maturities of available-for-sale securities, our net cash used in investing activities was \$7.9 million and \$7.4 million for the three months ended September 30, 2017 and 2018, respectively.
+The change in net cash used in investing activities was primarily due to a decrease in lease allowances used for tenant improvements of \$1.5 million, partially offset by increased capitalized internal-use software costs of \$1.3 million during the three months ended September 30, 2018 as compared to September 30, 2017.